 Meet Bill Gasiamis

-In September 2013 I was a busy father with two teenage kids and CEO of a successful property maintenance company.
+In February 2012 I was a busy father with two teenage kids and the owner of a successful property maintenance company.

 I was time poor, stressed out, and working too many hours.
 I wasn’t eating well, grabbing whatever I could whenever I could, and I had no time to myself.